sipcapture/homer/examples/docker/README.md

 Raise `MEMORY_LIMIT` toward 50% of the container budget under SIPREC / high ingest.
 Details: [OOM.md](../../docs/OOM.md), [DUCKDB_TUNING.md](../../docs/DUCKDB_TUNING.md).

+## First login

+Omit `HOMER_COORDINATOR_AUTH_ADMIN_PASSWORD_HASH`.
+On first start the coordinator creates `admin` with a random bcrypt password and logs it once.
+Do not use the historical password `sipcapture` — that hash is refused at login.

 ## Endpoints

 - **Coordinator UI:** http://localhost:8080